erasmus-without-paper/ewp-specs-api-file/README.md

 An identifier of a file the client requests.

 Clients may retrieve proper file identifiers from other EWP APIs (like [Outgoing Mobilities API][omobilities-spec]).
-Servers MUST be able to accept all file IDs shared to the caller through EWP APIs.
+Servers MUST be able to accept all file IDs shared with the caller through EWP APIs.

 Security